bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 **9 x GGC repeats in the reference allele**
 **11 x GGC repeats in the alternate allele**

-This variant passes our thresholds for length ≥ 9bp and repeat count ≥ 3, so **we add it to STR truth set**.
+This variant passes the thresholds for length ≥ 9bp and repeat count ≥ 3, so **we add it to STR truth set**.

 ----

 ### Validation

 The SynDip benchmark is based on samples from two individuals: CHM1 and CHM13.
-One of them (CHM13) is also the basis of the new [telomere-to-telomere](https://www.genome.gov/about-genomics/telomere-to-telomere) (T2T) reference genome, so I can validate most STR variants by checking that at least one allele matches the T2T reference sequence.
+One of them (CHM13) is also the basis of the new [telomere-to-telomere](https://www.genome.gov/about-genomics/telomere-to-telomere) (T2T) reference genome, so it's possible to validate most STR variants in the truth set by checking that at least one allele matches the T2T reference sequence.

-*NOTE*: STR contractions that failed hg38 ⇒ T2T liftover due to an  “IndelStraddlesMultipleIntevals” error were included in the truth set without these validation steps since it was deemed to be a technical problem with liftover rather than an issue with the variant itself.
+*NOTE*: STR contractions that failed hg38 ⇒ T2T liftover due to an  “IndelStraddlesMultipleIntevals” error were included in the truth set without these validation steps as I consider this to be a technical issue with liftover rather than a problem with the variant itself.
 This applies to 60,590 (77%) of STR contractions.

 <table>
    <tr>